wikimove SaaS Dashboard

 Problem Statement

 Cities managing shared mobility services face the challenge of coordinating multiple mobility providers, monitoring hundreds of vehicles in real-time, and responding to operational issues across dispersed zones.
-For public transport associations overseeing multiple municipalities, this complexity multiplies—requiring constant context-switching between jurisdictions, each with unique providers, zones, and operational data.
-Existing solutions lacked unified interfaces for multi-jurisdiction oversight whilst maintaining data clarity and operational efficiency.
-The challenge was designing a comprehensive SaaS dashboard that consolidates critical operational data into a single view and enables effortless jurisdiction switching without losing context or requiring separate logins.efficiency.
-The challenge was designing a comprehensive SaaS dashboard that not only consolidates critical operational data into a single view, but also enables effortless switching between jurisdictions without losing context or requiring separate logins.
+For public transport associations overseeing multiple municipalities, this complexity multiplies—requiring constant context-switching between jurisdictions.
+Existing solutions lacked unified interfaces for multi-jurisdiction oversight whilst maintaining data clarity.
+The challenge was designing a comprehensive SaaS dashboard consolidating critical operational data into a single view with effortless jurisdiction switching.

 Project Goals

 The primary objective was designing a unified SaaS dashboard enabling city operators and public transport associations to efficiently monitor, analyse, and manage shared mobility operations across multiple providers, zones, and jurisdictions.
-The solution needed to consolidate real-time fleet status, trip analytics, and provider performance into a single interface whilst enabling rapid issue identification through visual indicators and prioritised support tickets.
-Critical requirements included seamless jurisdiction switching for associations managing multiple municipalities, intuitive data visualisation supporting quick decisions without extensive training, strict MUI design system v7.2.0 adherence for consistency and accessibility, and a scalable widget architecture accommodating future expansion—all whilst optimising information density and maintaining visual clarity across responsive breakpoints.
+The solution needed to consolidate real-time fleet status, trip analytics, and provider performance whilst enabling rapid issue identification.
+Critical requirements included seamless jurisdiction switching for associations managing multiple municipalities, intuitive data visualisation supporting quick decisions, MUI design system v7.2.0 adherence, and scalable widget architecture maintaining visual clarity.

 Background Context

-In 2024, German cities increasingly adopted shared mobility infrastructure as part of sustainable transport strategies, requiring sophisticated management tools to coordinate multiple operators whilst ensuring regulatory compliance and service quality.
-Lichtenau, implementing comprehensive mobility-as-a-service infrastructure, needed a professional dashboard to oversee providers (STWL, ZEUS, Donkey Republic) and optimise zone occupancy.
-The challenge extended beyond single-city management—public transport associations coordinating regional networks across multiple jurisdictions required unified platforms enabling seamless oversight without fragmented tools or repeated logins.
-Existing solutions lacked the multi-tenant architecture and intuitive interface necessary for efficient regional coordination.
-The wikimove Mobility Manager App was developed to address these gaps, providing operators and transport associations with a scalable SaaS dashboard handling complex, multi-jurisdiction operations whilst maintaining clarity and actionable insights for 999+ vehicles.
+In 2024, German cities increasingly adopted shared mobility infrastructure requiring sophisticated management tools to coordinate multiple operators whilst ensuring regulatory compliance.
+Lichtenau needed a professional dashboard to oversee providers (STWL, ZEUS, Donkey Republic) and optimise zone occupancy.
+Public transport associations coordinating regional networks across multiple jurisdictions required unified platforms enabling seamless oversight without fragmented tools.
+Existing solutions lacked multi-tenant architecture for efficient regional coordination.
+The wikimove Mobility Manager App addresses these gaps, providing a scalable SaaS dashboard handling complex, multi-jurisdiction operations for 999+ vehicles.

 The Process